Peer Workforce Navigator: Partners in Success

 Our Navigators are out and about in the community statewide.

 We have a great team of Peer Navigators who merge their own experience with the knowledge, resources, and networks of the community organizations where they work.
-Combine that with our direct connection with the Maine Department of Labor, and PWN is able to connect Maine workers with a wealth of resources, troubleshoot Unemployment issues, and advocate for systems change in many ways.
+Our direct connection with the Maine Department of Labor means that PWN is able to connect Maine workers with a wealth of employment resources, troubleshoot Unemployment issues, and advocate for systems change in many ways.
 Find out more about how we work.

 About our coalition